adobe/aepsdk-assurance-android/README.md

 ### Build

 Navigate to the project root directory via command line and run the command:
--  `make ci-build` to build the `assurance` library
+-  `make build` to build the `assurance` library
--  `make ci-build-app` to build `assurance-testapp`
+-  `make build-app` to build `assurance-testapp`

 ### Run unit tests

-Navigate to the project root directory via command line and run the command `make ci-unit-test` to run unit tests.
+Navigate to the project root directory via command line and run the command `make unit-test` to run unit tests.

 ### Run code format

 Navigate to the project root directory via command line and
--  run the command `make ci-checkformat` to verify formatting.
+- run the command `make checkformat` to verify formatting.
-- run the command `make ci-format` to fix issues in code format.
+- run the command `make format` to fix issues in code format.

 ## Contributing